 Canada Day is celebrated on July 1 every year.
 On that day in 1867 Canada marks the anniversary of the formation of the British North American provinces in a federation called Canada.

-Canada’s pride bursts into the open (some alcohol helps usually) in the downtown core on Canada Day.
+Canada’s pride bursts into the open (some alcohol helps usually and since 2018 perhaps the legalisation of pot too) in the downtown core on Canada Day.
 Many revellers are dressed in the national colours white and red.
-They’ll have their faces painted, wear flags on hats or dig up their red hijab.
+They’ll have their faces painted, wear flags on their hats or dig up their red hijab.
 Keep you eyes open for Captain Canada, completely dressed in red & white.